Povstalec/StargateJourney/computercraft/events.md

 **Return values**
 1. `string` The event name (`stargate_deconstructing_entity`)
+2. `string` The peripheral name
-2. `string` The type of the entity (e.g. `minecraft:pig`)
+3. `string` The type of the entity (e.g. `minecraft:pig`)
-3. `string` The display name of the entity (e.g. player's name, name set by a nametag or a default mob name)
+4. `string` The display name of the entity (e.g. player's name, name set by a nametag or a default mob name)
-4. `string` UUID of the entity
+5. `string` UUID of the entity
-5. `boolean` `true` when the entity was destroyed by stepping through the wrong end of the wormhole, `false` otherwise.
+6. `boolean` `true` when the entity was destroyed by stepping through the wrong end of the wormhole, `false` otherwise.

 ___